corejourney/core-blog/content/diy-hrt-is-easy.md

 +++
-title = 'Obtaining DIY Hormones is Easy!' date = 2024-10-01T20:16:55-04:00 draft = false
+title = 'Friendly reminder: DIY or DIE.' date = 2024-10-01T20:16:55-04:00 draft = false
 tags = ["💊Medicine", "🚆Articles"]
 +++
-**Here's a hard truth: There are almost no excuses for not being on HRT if you are of legal age**
+**Here's a hard truth: There are almost no excuses for not being on HRT if you are of legal age, if you are in a developed country.**

 ## A collection of silly excuses
 > \>But it's illegal!